PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 boundary, and whether the existing pass already owns all required state.
 Continue with commits and pushes only; do not create or update a pull request.

+## Fallback norm reconciliation characterization

+The remaining raw `_reconcile_static_tensor_shapes(fallback_ir)` inside the positive `fallback_norm_stats` guard is selected.
+Its exact predecessors are the retained indexed binary-adapter pair and the retained singleton/consecutive-Reshape tuple; its immediate successor is the unconditional fallback topological sort.

+The characterization freezes a complete two-key schema and one stale-Reshape shape repair while preserving the current explicit shape signature.
+A strict expected failure requires the unconsumed target `_fallback_norm_static_shape_stats` with `include_mutation_count=True`.
+Do not narrow the existing norm guard or add a new guard, index, pass, cleanup, consumer, or sort.
+The preceding owners do not expose a live index to reuse at this boundary.

+Characterization validation completed sequentially under `uv`: the dedicated contract is `2 passed, 1 xfailed in 0.56s`, and targeted Ruff, bytecode compilation, and whitespace checks pass.
+The initial test-only AST lookup was corrected to search the nested fallback block.
+The sole expected failure is the unimplemented result assignment.
+Commit and push before changing production code; do not create or update a pull request.

 ## Safe-transpose reduction result characterization

 The raw no-layout fallback call to